nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 status 1 as/Applied
 ```

-modifies the application status of the company at index 1 to `Applied`.
+modifies the application status of the company at index 1 to `Applied`.<br>
 **Outcome**:

 **Before**